LeaMercier/doodle_project/README.md

 - and a [short code review](https://drive.google.com/file/d/1jxYNfJdtd4r_pDbOthra360ei8Z17tX_/preview) .

 For french native speaker that wants to follow the course.
 The course web page is available [here](https://hackmd.diverse-team.fr/s/SJqu5DjSD).

+This project was made with the collaboration of 4 personnes based on the project : https://github.com/barais/doodlestudent